José "Quique" Rivera

-José "Quique" Rivera is a contemporary photographer, sculptor, self-taught stop-motion animator, and award-winning filmmaker born in San Juan, Puerto Rico in 1986.
+José "Quique" Rivera is a contemporary photographer, sculptor, self-taught stop-motion animator, and filmmaker born in San Juan, Puerto Rico in 1986.
 He is currently based in Glendale, California and is the CEO and founder of Acho Studio, an animation studio in Los Angeles that focuses on stop-motion animation.

 Biography

 Rivera has served on multiple juries at film and animation festivals, including the New Orleans Film Festival in 2013, where his film "El Delirio Del Pez León" won the Grand Juror Award the previous year.
 In 2015, Rivera returned to the University of Puerto Rico, Río Piedras Campus, where he received his Bachelor's degree in 2008, to serve as a visiting professor to instruct a two week animation seminar in the School of Communication.
 He has also worked as a workshop instructor at Atlantic University College.
 Rivera has had his films shown at more than seventy international film and animation festivals, and has had several exhibitions, most recent of which being an exhibition at the Museum of Latin American Art.
 He has collaborated with or been commissioned by brands including Disney, Dasani, PES film, and MTV.
 Recently, Rivera worked as the stop-motion supervisor on the television series Wandavision, creating the "YoMagic commercial" seen in season 1 episode 6.